ArnesSI/upsconfer/README.md

 Sets SNMP trap configuration from new_config dict.

 Optional keys that are not supported by this device type are silently ignored.

+### ups.reboot()

+Reboot the management interface.
+On some devices some configuration changes can only be applied after a reboot.